Commissioning an Access Audit is just the start. It's what you do with it next that really counts.

 5. Stick to the Plan

 Every business has to react to changing circumstances but make sure you spread the load of any unforeseen event across all parts of your business, rather than simply stopping your access action plan because it seems an easy target.
 If you do make changes, record the reasoning behind them and be prepared to justify them.
-Be aware you may be asked to defend your actions (or inactions) in a court if an action is brought against you so make sure the changes are justified and record why they were made.
+Be aware you may be asked to defend your actions (or inactions) in a court if a case is brought against you so make sure the changes are justified and record why they were made.

 6. Don't forget the human aspect